 On the other side, after the theatre, we always go to the local pub have a few drinks (soft for me) and chat some more – it’s a great time and makes all the work we have done worth it.

-I wonder what the other departments do?
-I think the sock puppets are unique to the creative writers, because you know, writers are crazy 😉
+I think the sock puppets are unique to the creative writers because you know, writers are crazy 😉